 Tears rolled on Jaya’s eyes as she recalled the times when she and Akira’s Pappa spent their evenings walking along the shores of Lake Geneva.

 Jaya flew outside India for the first time to Lausanne, Switzerland.
-She was one of the few students from India selected to be a part of the master’s programme in hotel management at the prestigious Ecole hôtelière de Lausanne.
+She was one of the few students from India selected to be a part of the master’s hotel management program at the prestigious Ecole hôtelière de Lausanne.

-During her internship, she was part of the group that catered to a large gathering of diplomats at the UN convention in Geneva.
+During her internship, she was part of the group catering to a large gathering of diplomats at the UN convention in Geneva.
 It was here Jaya met Akira’s Pappa for the first time.

 Jaya was nostalgic about their first meeting – “He looked so out of place when I saw him for the first time.
 He was nervous, and he was walking about the corridor while the programme was on.”